+'''

-''' Syntax IF condition-expr THEN consequence-expr ELSE alternative-expr ENDIF weather->temperature >= 25
+IF condition-expr THEN consequence-expr ELSE alternative-expr ENDIF

+'''

+'''

-Examples IF summer THEN
+IF summer THEN

+weather->temperature >= 25

 ELSE

 IF winter THEN

 weather->temperature <= 5

 ELSE

 weather->temperature > 5 AND weather->temperature < 25

 ENDIF

+ENDIF

-ENDIF '''
+'''

 9.7.14.
 Value Comparison

 Expressions can be compared based on their values.
 For this purpose the expressions are evaluated to their values first, and then the comparison operator is applied to the values resulting in TRUE or FALSE.
 In partial evaluation, if one if the operands is open, the result of the comparison will be also open.